How We Care

 - If they are bereaved, they are comforted;

 - If they are going through a tough time, they know they are not alone

 Our care is supported through prayer and appropriate sacramental ministry.

 Being a ‘Compassion and Care’ Volunteer

 Being a volunteer in the caring ministry is rewarding as well as challenging.
 If you have compassion, and enjoy interacting with people, this ministry may be an opportunity for you.
-Please talk to Rev. Jon for more information.
+Please talk to David Montgomery or Canon Penny for more information.

-The Prayer List is published in the bulletin each Sunday.
-People on the prayer List are included in the prayers each Thursday at the 11:00 am worship.
+The Prayer List is published in the Email Blast each week.
 Please contact the church office to have someone added to the Prayer List.

 As an alternative to the Prayer List, a request may be made to be included in the Prayer Chain.
 Requests are usually made through the clergy.
 Prayer is offered every day for two weeks, by volunteers who include the request in their daily prayers.
 This ministry is completely confidential.
 The length of time can be extended as necessary.

 If you, or someone you know, are unable to get to St Christopher’s because of illness, frailty, or just having a difficult time, parish volunteers or clergy can visit.
 Visits can be arranged on a regular basis or just once in a while.
 You may wish a friendly visit, or phone call to keep in touch, or you may have a pastoral situation you wish to discuss.
 Communion may also be offered, at home or in hospital, by a member of clergy or by a trained lay volunteer.